usnmas/technology/reference/XR/README.md

 ## Technical References

-- [WebXR: What you can do today & what's coming tomorrow (2021)](https://youtu.be/t-uk8InHte4) : Intro.
-Video by W3C Engineer.
+- [WebXR: What you can do today & what's coming tomorrow (2021)](https://youtu.be/t-uk8InHte4) : Library Intro.
+Video by W3C Engineer